kun432/vf_techbookfest8-en/review-starter/chapxx-kun432.md

 \clearpage
 //}

-So we're going to twist it a bit so that we don't judge whether it's ``undefined`` or not, but whether the search results are correct or not.
-First of all, the top "Select Variable" selects ``slot_user_recipe``.
+So we're going to twist it a bit so that we don't judge whether it's ```undefined``` or not, but whether the search results are correct or not.
+First of all, the top "Select Variable" selects ```slot_user_recipe```.

 ![](images/chapxx-kun432/s098.png)

 Next, the "Value" at the bottom can only be entered directly in the initial state, so you can't select a variable.
-From there, click on the right-most ``</</>`` icon.
+From there, click on the right-most "</>" icon.
 Then click "Variable" when the menu appears.

 ![](images/chapxx-kun432/s094.png)